-The I Ching (Book of Changes) offers 64 hexagrams—six-line figures of yin and yang—that describe situations and how they change.
-This guide is practical: how to ask a question, read the answer, and turn it into one small action.
+The I Ching (Book of Changes) offers 64 hexagrams, and each one carries a practical meaning about a situation and how it may change.
+This guide explains I Ching hexagram meanings in English, how to read the judgment and changing lines, and how to turn one reading into one small action.
 It is not fortune-telling; it is a way to slow down and see your situation more clearly.

 TL;DR